mandriv/kamisado/README.md

 ## Tech

 The core of the project relies on MVC desigin pattern represented primarly by three classes: Board.java (Model), BoardGUI.java (View), GameController.java (Controller).
 Computers moves are generated using AI.java class.
-Depending on difficulty, AI checks all the possible moves for 1-6 next consecutive turns and picks the best one based on the evaluation function.
+Depending on difficulty, AI checks all the possible moves for 1-6 next consecutive turns using negamax algorithm with alpha beta pruning and picks the best one based on the evaluation function.
 This function returns the evaluation score based on a couple of factors:

   - Number of one move instant wins possibilites
   - Number of possible moves